APRIL 8 – 18, 2019

 Either Cynthia, or her assistant, or the hotel driver if after 10 pm, will meet you at the Lima airport upon arrival, on April 8.
 Check into the Hotel El Patio, below, for a good night’s sleep in this charming and cozy place that is overflowing with flowers and greenery, in the upscale Miraflores neighborhood.

 In the morning, after breakfast in the hotel’s downstairs breakfast room, we will have a brief orientation.
 A friendly money-changer will come to the hotel lobby to change our dollar bills to soles, the Peruvian currency.
 Cynthia will hand out currency conversion charts to use until you get used to the money exchange.
 The van driver will pick us up at the hotel to begin our adventure in Lima, Peru’s bustling and prosperous capital city.

 Lima has world-class museums, flowery parks, interesting architecture, a fabulous crafts market, and great restaurants where we will sample typical Peruvian cuisine.
 We’ll spend a very full day in Lima, first seeing the wonderful ceramic and textile collections of the Rafael Larco Herrera Museum, housed in a beautiful old mansion with flowery gardens.
 It has just been renovated and the presentations are superb, but we still love the storage section with the floor-to-ceiling glass shelves of mostly Moche ceramics, like a huge library of pots, all carefully arranged and grouped by subject, crab pots, squash-shaped pots, llama pots, etc.

 Next day we fly over the Andes to Cuzco, and from the airport, drive to lower altitude.
 We’ll spend the night in a pretty hotel in Ollantaytambo, in the Sacred Valley.
-In the little shops and the handicraft market here, we can look for interesting textile finds or you can climb to the ruins here.
+In the little shops and the handicraft market there, we can look for interesting textile finds or you can climb to the ruins of Ollantaytambo.
 Early next morning, we’ll take the train to the incredible, mystical site of Machu Picchu.
 The ‘Sanctuary’ site was overgrown by trees and brush but known by the local people, when American Hiram Bingham re-discovered it in 1911.